poonamkajal/CapstoneProject_PhysicianAdvisor/README.md

 # Full Stack Capstone Project: PHYSICIAN ADVISOR

-This Project is created to support Hospital for Physian Advice.
+This Project is created to support Hospital for Physician Advice.
 If any Hospital need advice on procedure or insurance coverage, then they can create a case for the Physician Advisor to seek their advice.
 This project based on Spring Boot and Thymeleaf.

 ## Requirements